ggnicolau/bertopic-vocabulary-mismatch/README.md

 First, we did our experiment with our baseline model, that is, our original documents without semantic enrichment.
 We tested just one query (&#39;_neural networks for linux systems_&#39;) in our search engine and calculated entropy from the distribution of classes in the information retrieval result.
 Next, we find the most important bigrams from our set of documents to use each of them as a new query, reserving the results obtained and the entropy calculation for each one.

 In the second part of our study, we transformed our data into a topic model.
 We start by eliminating _stopwords_, then vectorize our documents.
 We then reduce the dimensionality of our vector space with the UMAP algorithm and cluster the vectors of our documents with the HDBSCAN algorithm.
-Finally, we created a CTF-ICF topic template.
+Finally, we created a CTF-ICF topic model.
 Once we had our topic model, we enriched the documents with the most relevant words from the most relevant topic in each document, creating a new field in the search system with the topic terms.
 We repeat the process applied to the baseline, but now with the new field, that is, we create bigrams to use as queries and reserve the results obtained with our enriched model to calculate the entropy in each of the queries.

 Once we had our baseline and our hypothesis we were able to compare them.